2014 Addictions Professionals Day Award Nominations

 Answers to commonly asked questions about the new standardized curriculum.

-The Credentialing Unit is pleased to announce the newly updated CASAC/CASAC-Trainee Application is now available to print online.
+The CASAC/CASAC-Trainee Application is now available to print online.
 Please note that effective June 30, 2013, Justice Center legislation requires applicants to have a Criminal Background Check completed prior to receiving the CASAC or CASAC-Trainee certificate.
-Further information is included in the application.
+PLEASE NOTE: The Guide to the Criminal Background Check Process for Credentialing Applicants has been updated.

 OASAS is committed to enhancing the quality of services in New York State through professional development of the alcoholism and substance abuse services and problem gambling workforce.
 To ensure that counselors and prevention practitioners who provide direct care and services are competent and ethical in their work and skilled in meeting the needs of today's society, OASAS issues professional credentials -- Credentialed Alcoholism and Substance Abuse Counselor (CASAC), Credentialed Problem Gambling Counselor (CPGC), Credentialed Prevention Professional (CPP) and Credentialed Prevention Specialist (CPS) -- to individuals who meet specific eligibility requirements and pass appropriate examinations.